Best Tricks for Making & Selecting Treats for Diabetics

 5. Chocolate Nut Clusters

 Crunch on easy-to-make, homemade nut clusters this holiday season!
-Preparing these diabetic snacks at home grants tighter ingredient control and modified portion sizes, along with the ability to get creative with flavors.
+Preparing these diabetic dessert snacks at home grants tighter ingredient control and modified portion sizes.
+There is also an endless ability to get creative with flavors.

-The portioned clusters likewise satisfy that sweet tooth without great worry of fluctuating blood sugar levels, while also containing healthy fat and protein most desserts lack.
+The portioned clusters can help satisfy that sweet tooth without great worry of fluctuating blood sugar levels.
+They also contain healthy fat and protein most desserts lack!